Top 5 CRED Interview Questions For SDE Role

 - On every put, evict the tail node when capacity is exceeded

-- If thread safety is asked, wrap critical sections with synchronized or use ReentrantLock
+- If thread safety is required, use synchronized blocks or ReentrantLock

 What CRED evaluates:

-- How cleanly you model the problem with classes and responsibilities
+- How cleanly you model entities and their responsibilities

 - Whether your design can accommodate new rules without major refactoring